Sitin/the-love-geometry/python/README.md

 Get Ready for PEG
 -----------------

-Take a look at [pyPEG parser](https://fdik.org/pyPEG/) it's a Python parser for [parser expression grammars](https://www.wikiwand.com/en/Parsing_expression_grammar) which is very similar to context-free grammars you may know from the Computer Science courses.
+Take a look at [pyPEG](https://fdik.org/pyPEG/).
+It's a Python parser for [parser expression grammars](https://www.wikiwand.com/en/Parsing_expression_grammar) which is very similar to context-free grammars you may know from the Computer Science courses.

 Don't be afraid!
 It's not as scary as it seems (:

 It may be hard to design a grammar at the first time.
-There is a common library for Javascript which has a [live editor](https://pegjs.org/online) where you can start to play with grammar definitions.
+There is a similar library for Javascript which has a [live editor](https://pegjs.org/online) where you can start to play with grammar definitions.

 Step 1.
 The Language of Love and Destruction